-VIII.
+(f).
 25 C.F.R.
-151.10 On Reservation (g) If the land to be acquired is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status.
+151.10 (g) If the land to be acquired is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status.

 The property that the Chumash have proposed for trust status is in fee status.
 There are several easements and public rights on the properties that were specifically identified in the application.
 Also the Notice of Land Acquisition Application included copies of past litigation that identified potential monetary claims, private interests and public rights in the property.
-The Secretary of the Interior must ensure and stipulate in any final decision that easements, public rights on the properties remain enforce on the trust parcels.
+The Secretary of the Interior must ensure and stipulate in any final decision that easements, public rights on the properties remain enforceable on the trust parcels.

 Regional Director Dutschke must require the elimination of all liens, encumbrances or infirmities prior to taking final approval action on this fee to trust acquisition.
 Transferring this land into trust without directly contacting easement owners, addressing the issues of public rights represents a "taking or inverse condemnation" without due process or just compensation.
-Additionally, loss of access to private properties will devalue and make specific properties unmarketable, further creating irreparable harm without just compensation.
-The application does not fully or wholly address or resolve these real and immediate issues.
+Additionally, loss of access to private properties would devalue and make specific properties unmarketable creating further irreparable harm without just compensation.
+The application does not fully or wholly address or resolve these real issues.

-IX.
+(g).
 25 C.F.R.
-151.10 On Reservation (h) The extent to which the applicant has provided information that allows the Secretary to comply with 516 DM 6, appendix 4, National Environmental Policy Act Revised Implementing Procedures, and 602 DM 2,Land Acquisitions: Hazardous Substances Determinations.
+151.10 (h) The extent to which the applicant has provided information that allows the Secretary to comply with 516 DM 6, appendix 4, National Environmental Policy Act Revised Implementing Procedures, and 602 DM 2,Land Acquisitions: Hazardous Substances Determinations.
 (For copies, write to the Department of the Interior, Bureau of Indian Affairs, Branch of Environmental Services, 1849 C Street NW., Room 4525 MIB, Washington, DC 20240.)

 The application did not provide a report nor do we know if a report conforming to 516 DM 6, appendix 4, National Environmental Policy Act Revised Implementing Procedures, and 602 DM 2, Land Acquisitions has been submitted by the Chumash, the BIA or the Secretary of the Interior.
 Such a report is necessary now considering the Tribal Officials quote regarding the EPA and Army Core of Engineers.
+Further this land is agricultural land.
+California only banned the use of DDT and other cancer causing pesticides in 1972.
+These banned pesticide residues can persist in topsoil several decades.
+It is very important that soil testing for these chemicals are completed especially in light of the fact the tribe is planning housing for its members.